-Professor Lucey specializes in French literature and culture of the 19th-, 20th-, and 21st-centuries.
+Michael Lucey specializes in French literature and culture of the 19th-, 20th-, and 21st-centuries.
 He also teaches about social, literary, and critical theory, sexuality studies, 19th- and 20th-century British literature and culture, and 20th-century American literature and culture.
-He has recently completed a book project titled "Someone: The Pragmatics of Misfit Sexualities in French Literature from Colette to Hervé Guibert".
-The working title for his next project is "Proust, Sociology, Talk, Novels: The Novel Form and Language-in-Use."
+His most recent book is titled "Someone: The Pragmatics of Misfit Sexualities, from Colette to Hervé Guibert."
+He has recently completed a new manuscript titled "Talk's Work: Proust and the Novel's Ethnography of Speaking."

 Recent publications include: